-- 1) Continue to manage business continuity plan using or existing Comvault investment and high availability service model for virtual Servers. - 2) IT plans to complete the implementation of Dataguard for protecting transitional data within our Student Information System and ERP system - 3) Maintain the IT risk management plan to safeguard IT assets and to reduce exposures. - 4) Implement the BESecure security awareness campaign at LMC.
-Educating our internal stakeholders is a key component of have an effective information security program. - 5) Extend the security program to include deep packet inspection using our unified threat management firewall. - 6) Implement a logging system for Network devices and Servers that support critical applications and information.
-Implement an event correlation solution to better manage security incidents. - 7) Select a Mobile Device management solution for safeguarding informational assets on BYODs. - 8) Incorporate an Internal audit process that allows the inclusion of checks and balances to verify key processes are not overlooked.
+- 1) Continue to manage business continuity plan using or existing Comvault investment and high availability service model for virtual Servers - 2) Implement a new venerability internal security scanner for servers. - 3) Maintain the IT risk management plan to safeguard IT assets and to reduce exposures. - 4) Implement the BESecure security awareness campaign at LMC.
+Educating our internal stakeholders is a key component of have an effective information security program. - 5) Extend the security program to include deep packet inspection using our unified threat management firewall. - 6) Implement a logging system for Network devices and Severs that support critical applications and information.
+Implement an event correlation solution to better manage security incidents. - 7) Select a Mobile Device management solution for safeguarding informational assets on BYODs.